SpellarBot/open-data-catalog/datasets/i98e-djp9.md

 ## Description

 This data set pertains to all types of structural permits.
 Data includes details on application/permit numbers, job addresses, supervisorial districts, and the current status of the applications.
 Data is uploaded weekly by DBI.
-Users can access permit information online through DBI?s Permit Tracking System which is 24/7 at www.sfdbi.org/dbipts.
+Users can access permit information online through DBI’s Permit Tracking System which is 24/7 at www.sfdbi.org/dbipts.

 ## Columns